MicrosoftDocs/windows-itpro-docs/windows/deployment/mbr-to-gpt.md

 Offline conversion of system disks with earlier versions of Windows installed, such as Windows 7, 8, or 8.1 are not officially supported.
 The recommended method to convert these disks is to upgrade the operating system to Windows 10 first, then perform the MBR to GPT conversion.

->[!IMPORTANT]
+> [!IMPORTANT]
->After the disk has been converted to GPT partition style, the firmware must be reconfigured to boot in UEFI mode. <BR>Make sure that your device supports UEFI before attempting to convert the disk.
+> After the disk has been converted to GPT partition style, the firmware must be reconfigured to boot in UEFI mode.
+>
+> Make sure that your device supports UEFI before attempting to convert the disk.

 ## Disk Prerequisites